chfw/brython-pack/README.rst

 ================================================================================

-You can install it via pip:
+You can install brython-pack via pip:

 .. code-block:: bash